Video streaming service Hulu wins dismissal of U.S. privacy lawsuit

 Ultimately, Beeler found "no proof that Hulu knowingly disclosed any user as having requested or obtained specific video materials or services."
 She dismissed the lawsuit with prejudice, meaning it cannot be brought again.

-Hulu is a joint venture owned by Comcast Corp's NBCUniversal, 21st Century Fox Inc's Fox Broadcasting, and Walt Disney Co's ABC.
+Hulu is a joint venture owned by Comcast Corp's (CMCSA.O) NBCUniversal, 21st Century Fox Inc's (FOXA.O) Fox Broadcasting, and Walt Disney Co's (DIS.N) ABC.

 Users claimed that the information sharing, including through cookies, could allow marketers to target them with unwanted advertising, and even let Facebook friends learn their viewing preferences.